Skip to content

 Channel Services

-Sometimes it might be required to execute a long-running task inside a channel, or execute some code when a channel is created.
-For example, we might want to periodically send a message to the channel, or we might want to send a message to the channel when a new client connects.
+Sometimes you may need to execute a long-running task within a channel, or run logic when a channel is created.
+For example, you might want to periodically send a message to the channel, or send a message to the channel when a new client connects.

-The easiest and fastest way to create such mechanism, is to use a Channel Service.
-These are lightweight services which lifetime is bound to the channel.
-When a new channel is created, a service instance is created and started; when the channel closes, the service is stopped (if still running) and disposed of.
+The easiest way to create such mechanism, is to use a Channel Service.
+These are lightweight services whose lifetime is bound to the channel.
+When a new channel is created, a service instance is created and started.
+When the channel closes, the service is stopped (if still running) and disposed.

 Note